Most people think that they just need to make a little bit more money.

-As the graph above shows, as you increase your savings rate, the time it takes to become financial independent decreases.
-When you accumulate wealth through savings, the growth and dividends of invested money beings to increase.
+As the graph above shows, as you increase your savings rate, the time it takes to become financially independent decreases.
+When you accumulate wealth through savings, the growth and dividends of invested money begins to increase.
 The chart’s data estimates a conservative 5% after inflation average yearly return.

 Tools for Reducing Spending

 Taking control of your spending is a powerful feeling.
 You’ll increase your savings, build more financial security, and you’ll likely feel better knowing that you are in control of your financial life.